psu-epl/psu-epl.github.com/doc/equip/machining/lathe/index.md

 ---
 # About this Machine
 ![picture of the machine](img/lathe.jpg)

-Write a short description of what this machine's good for plus its advantages, disadvantages, and quirks
+Short description of what this machine's good for plus its advantages, disadvantages, and quirks
 - The lathe is great for cutting metal and wax work pieces
 - Utilizes carbide and diamond cutting tips to shave up to 1/1000 of an inch of material at a time
 - Manual adjustment of cutting angles allows for tapered cuts